smlum/ODBiz/2-OpenTabulate/README_opentab.md

 ---

-## 1-openTabulate.ipynb ##
+## openTabulate_main.ipynb ##
 Hitting "Run all" on this Jupyter notebook will run all the necessary commands in the correct order as explained below

 ## JSON Generator ##

-Run the first code block cell in `1-openTabulate.ipynb` to create the JSONs necessary to run opentabulate.
+Run the first code block cell in `openTabulate_main.ipynb` to create the JSONs necessary to run opentabulate.
 This code block converts the `variablemap.csv` into several JSON files (one for each dataset) that opentabulate uses to perform the column mappings.

 ## Opentabulate ##